AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/99_summary.rst

    -  Full field initialization is mandatory

-   -  Uses the Struct Update Operator (..) for easy copying
+   -  Uses the Struct Update Operator (:rust:`..`) for easy copying

-   -  Includes Named-field structs, Tuple structs, and the newtype Idiom
+   -  Includes Named-field structs, Tuple structs, and the *newtype* idiom

 -  **Enums**